RAF North Coates: Post-war

-North Coates was closed in August 1946 and transferred to Maintenance Command, becoming a storage site for No. 25 Maintenance Unit, and was then transferred to No. 61 Maintenance Unit in October.
+North Coates was closed in August 1946 and transferred to Maintenance Command, becoming a storage site for No. 25 Maintenance Unit RAF, and was then transferred to No. 61 Maintenance Unit RAF in October.
 In December 1946 the station was transferred to Flying Training Command, and in January 1947 became No. 1 Initial Training School.
 However the airfield’s isolation during the severe winter of 1947 meant that the Officer Cadets were soon relocated.